 Although he was far from alone in doing so, in his seminal 1985 work, Amusing Ourselves to Death: Public Discourse in the Age of Show Business, Neil Postman delivered us a forensic take on the nexus between the contemporary power/political domain and the modern media and information landscape — from print and electronic news and opinion, to book and magazine publishing, Hollywood film & television production, and most other mediums or modes of entertainment and mass communication in between.

 It is instructive that Postman also examined the differences between George Orwell and Aldous Huxley‘s respective views of the human condition and the possible worlds the less attractive pathologies said condition was capable of spawning.
 These were of course respectively portrayed in their dystopian novels 1984 and Brave New World.
-In this respect, Postman’s concerns were related to which author’s vision was the more terrifying, clear-eyed and germane to the times when his book was published, with also a keen eye to which would prove to be more (or less) so in the years going forward.
+In this regard, Postman’s concerns were related to which author’s vision was the more terrifying, clear-eyed and germane to the times when his book was published, with also a keen eye to which would prove to be more (or less) so in the years going forward.
 His book posited that Huxley – more so than Orwell – had nailed the nature and character of the impending social and political zeitgeist, a point to which we will return.

-Written at the height of the Cold War during the halcyon days (daze?) of Reagan’s era – the former president personifying the symbiotic, incestuous links between media, show business and politics – it was still pre-information revolution, pre-Internet, pre-unipolar and pre-9/11 ‘perpetual war for perpetual peace’ days.
+Written at the height of the Cold War during the halcyon days (daze?) of Reagan’s era – the former president personifying the symbiotic, incestuous links between media, show business, and politics – it was still pre-information revolution, pre-Internet, pre-unipolar and pre-9/11 ‘perpetual war for perpetual peace’ days.
 Each of these factors and others would go on to help reconfigure the Orwell v Huxley ‘balance sheet’, in ways we are all still grappling with.
 On its face, it’s easy to see why some might’ve viewed Huxley as having won the crystal ball gazing ‘contest’.
 Postman’s son Andrew – who wrote the introduction to the twentieth-anniversary edition of AOTD – concluded even at that point his father’s appraisal of Huxley as the more insightful haruspex of the imminent tenor ‘n terror of the times still remained largely intact.

 But that was then, and now is now.
 In this a full decade and a half into the post-9/11 era, we’d be hard-pressed to refute the unassailable reality Orwell’s foreshadowed vision remains similarly intact, with, one might add, the growth potential ‘bullish’.
 The T-shirt says it all, (as T-shirts are wont to): ‘Memo to Power Elites — 1984 was not an instruction manual’.
 Indeed, as paradoxical as saying so might be for some, far from competing with it, it co-exists, even meshes – in a ‘worst of both brave new worlds’ kinda way — with the ‘Huxleyan’ augury.
 For its part, the aforementioned Fourth Estate is little more than a fifth column, on the one hand serving the interests of the neoliberal elites, and on the other, their neoconservative (though not always mutually exclusive by any means) counterparts.
-Broadly speaking the former serve to both underscore and realize Huxley’s dire vision, the latter doing much the same for Orwell’s.
+Broadly speaking the former serves to both underscore and realize Huxley’s dire vision, the latter doing much the same for Orwell’s.

 None of this is to suggest a critical corrective of Postman’s assessment is in order.
 Let there be no mistaking it, Huxley’s original insights and Postman’s conclusions in kind are still much in evidence.
 Nevertheless, since even 2005 – from the pre- to the now post-Obama period – we’ve witnessed a myriad array of unwelcome developments that have served to underline not just the modern reality of the respective visions of these much-studied and much name-checked writers.
 They have in turn further paved the way for this co-existence and intermeshing to endure.